chang849/My-SQL-Work/README.md

 # My-SQL-Work
-This demonstrates the knowledge I have in SQL
+This demonstrates some knowledge I have accumulated using SQL in Oracle SQL Developer.